cmaloney/dcos-docs/_pages/administration/installing/custom/advanced.md

             $ mkdir /tmp/dcos && cd /tmp/dcos

-    3. Download the DCOS installer from the nginx Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in `bootstrap_url`:
+    3. Download the DC/OS installer from the nginx Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in `bootstrap_url`:

             $ curl -O http://<bootstrap-ip>:<your_port>/dcos_install.sh

-    4. Run this command to install DCOS on your master nodes:
+    4. Run this command to install DC/OS on your master nodes:

             $ sudo bash dcos_install.sh master

-5. Run these commands on each of your agent nodes to install DCOS using your custom build file.
+5. Run these commands on each of your agent nodes to install DC/OS using your custom build file.

     1. SSH to your agent nodes: